May I fax my application to the School Food Service office?

 Where can I submit my household’s application?

 You may complete a Free and Reduced Price Meal Application on- line at www.palmbeachschools.org/sfs

 May I put my child’s nickname on the application?

 No. Please write your child’s full name that was used to register him/her in school.

 My children attend different Palm Beach County schools.
 How many applications do I need to complete?

-One application listing all students living in your household is all that is required, no matter what schools they attend.
-Make sure that all students are listed in Section 3 of the application.
+One application listing all students living in your household is all that is required, no matter what district schools they attend.
+Make sure that all students are listed in Step 1 of the application.

 I have a foster child.
 How do I apply for free or reduced meals for him/her?

 If a State or local foster agency does not initially provide documentation for a categorically eligible foster child, an application identifying the child as a foster child must be completed.
 Additionally, a household may now include foster children on their application.

 Does my VPK (Voluntary Pre-K) student need an application?